gdcc/dataverse-kubernetes/docs/how-it-works.md

   activate A
   I -> A: Configure password aliases
   I -> A: Configure resources
-  I -> A: Configure JVM options
+  I -> A: Configure Dataverse\nJVM options
   I -> A: Stop
   destroy A
   I -> I: Symlink WAR & more